 (2) If any part of the levy payable on any land has been paid by a person other than the owner of the land, whether during or after the levy year, the owner is liable, if there is no agreement between them to the contrary, to reimburse that person the amount paid.

-(3) This section does not affect the liability of a person to pay the levy to a local government or to the Authority.
+(3) This section does not affect the liability of a person to pay the levy to a local government or to the FES Commissioner.

 (4) An unsatisfied judgment or order of a court for the recovery of the levy from a person is not a bar to the recovery of the levy from another person liable under this Part to pay it.

 [Section 36T inserted by No. 42 of 2002 s.
-15.]
+15; amended by No. 22 of 2012 s.
+43.]

+36UA.
+Levy to be credited to operating account

+Any levy or levy interest paid to the FES Commissioner under this Part is to be credited to an operating account of the Department.

+[Section 36UA inserted by No. 22 of 2012 s.
+26.]

 Division 5 — Local governments